Mountain system at the intersection of Europe, Asia, and the Middle East

 For the lunar mountain range, see Montes Caucasus.

-The Caucasus Mountains[a] are a mountain range at the intersection of Asia and Europe.
+The Caucasus Mountains[a] is a mountain range at the intersection of Asia and Europe.
 Stretching between the Black Sea and the Caspian Sea, they are surrounded by the Caucasus region and are home to Mount Elbrus, the highest peak in Europe at 5,642 metres (18,510 ft) above sea level.

 ^Stokes, Chris R. (2011).
 Singh, Vijay P.; Haritashya, Umesh K. (eds.).
 Encyclopedia of Snow, Ice and Glaciers.
 Spring Science & Business Media. p.
 127. ISBN 978-90-481-2641-5.